Select Page

 Jodi Webster (Ho-Chunk Nation) in the IAIA Jewelry Studio

-Each A-i-R program provides opportunities for Native and First Nations artists to travel to the IAIA campus in Santa Fe, New Mexico, for a meaningful period of art-making and interaction with IAIA students, staff and faculty, and the Santa Fe arts community.
-Applicants whose work engages with cultural traditions through materials, techniques and subject matter are particularly encouraged to apply.
+During the academic year, the IAIA Artist-in-Residence (A-i-R) program hosts up to 15 Native American and First Nation artists for variable-length residencies.
+Residencies take place on the IAIA campus in Santa Fe, New Mexico, where artists can engage in a meaningful period of artmaking and interaction with IAIA students, staff, faculty, and the local arts community.
+Applicants whose work engages with cultural traditions through materials, techniques, and subject matter are particularly encouraged to apply.

 • $1,500: Stipend for a two-week residency